Patrick Harand

-Patrick Harand (born 15 March 1984 in Vienna) is an Austrian professional ice hockey player who is currently with Union EC Wien of the Austrian fourth tier (Aut.4).
+Patrick Harand (born 15 March 1984) is an Austrian professional ice hockey player who is currently with Union EC Wien of the Austrian fourth tier (Aut.4).
 He predominately played in the Austrian Hockey League (EBEL/ICEHL).
 He participated at the 2011 IIHF World Championship as a member of the Austria men's national ice hockey team.
 He joined KAC from the Graz 99ers as a free agent on 5 April 2012.